syahrialalzaidan/syahrialalzaidan/README.md

 # 💫 About Me:
 - 🔭 I'm an Information System and Technology student in Bandung Insitute of Technology<br>
-- 🤔 I love to learn new things and have really high passion in programming
+- 🤔 I love to learn new things and have a really high passion in programming
 - 🏠 I'm based in Bandung<br>
 - 📫 You can contact me at syahrialalzaidan@gmail.com<br>